 The kitchen is often a busy hub of activity in a home.
 Not only does this usually mean a lot of foot traffic in and out, but it also means plenty of devices that need to be plugged in.
 Your major appliances need electrical outlets and so do your smaller appliances plus anything else you bring into the kitchen.

-Whether it’s a standing mixer, a hot plate, a tablet, laptop, cell phone, or something else, your kitchen remodel will need enough electrical outlets conveniently placed to handle all of them.
+Whether it’s a standing mixer, a hot plate, a tablet, a laptop, a cell phone, or something else, your kitchen remodel will need enough electrical outlets conveniently placed to handle all of them.
 By planning ahead and taking all of these things into account, you can ensure there are plenty of electrical outlets and charging stations available throughout your new kitchen in the right places to handle all of your electrical needs.

 Mistake #4 – Overlooking Current and Future Lighting Needs